-The answer to this question is both Yes and No. It depends on upon what you are downloading.
-While some sites offer only legitimate content whose copyright they hold or things that are in public domain, many offer pirated movies, music, songs, and books, etc. You should check with the law of your land to see what you are downloading is legal.
+The answer to this question is both Yes and No. It depends on what you are downloading.
+While some sites offer only legitimate content whose copyright they hold or things that are in the public domain, many offer pirated movies, music, songs, and books, etc. You should check with the law of your land to see what you are downloading is legal.
 The responsibility of downloading illegal files rests completely with you as the people who run websites hosting BitTorrents can easily get away in the maze of computers by claiming innocence.

 Are BitTorrents Safe or Unsafe

 Most of the Bit Torrents are safe as the well-known Torrent sites check it out before hosting them for downloads.
 However, not all sites are safe.
-Some may willingly distribute malware while some others may not be aware (they may not have checked the parts of file they are hosting) as malicious.
+Some may willingly distribute malware while some others may not be aware (they may not have checked the parts of the file they are hosting) as malicious.
 Besides, if a BitTorrent client is uploading from an infected computer, the chances are that your downloads may be infected.

 How to download Torrent files

 I used simple language, avoiding technical jargon, to make it easier for everyone to understand this subject.
-The complete technical terms, in case you are interested, are available on Wikipedia as BitTorrent Technical Glossary.

 Look forward to your comments!